 Review: “Acasă, My Home”

-The journalist and film critic Marta Reis, from Cineclube do Porto, reviews “Acasă, My Home“, from director Radu Ciorniciuc.
+The filmmaker and researcher Marta Reis, from Cineclube do Porto, reviews “Acasă, My Home“, from director Radu Ciorniciuc.

 From the valley of weeping to the concrete jungle, Radu Ciorniciuc’s documentary, Acasă My Home, is set in contemporary Bucharest, the capital and largest city of Romania.
 The Enache family has been living on an island in the wetlands surrounding Lake Văcăreșt for twenty years.
 As Vacaresti Park develops, the Enache’s are evicted from the new Urban Nature Park.
 Radu Ciorniciuc accompanied this family for four years and recorded the event.